Caerau (Ely) A.F.C.

 Season 09/10 was the biggest in the club's history ending in promotion to Division One, winning 8 drawing 2 and with 1 loss in the last 11 games they took third place.
 On times the club played with a starting eleven that did not have a player over the age of 21, so the youth policy adopted in 06/07 had finally paid off.

 The first Season in Division One went very well, with the club finishing with a respectful fifth place, which was the club's highest finish in their history and a great achievement.
 The second season the club came up very short, with major problems trying to keep hold of players and discipline on and off the pitch returning to days the club thought they had moved on from.
 They finished bottom of the league.

 Caerau Ely started the 2012–13 season back in Division Two after a short but eye opening period in the first division.
-The club employed a new team Manager in Nana Baah, who was helped by Giles Smith and Dominic Broad to try and rebuild the team.
+The club employed a new team Manager in Nana Baah, who was helped by Giles Smith and Dominic Broad to try to rebuild the team.

 In their first season in charge, they managed to work wonders and gain promotion back into Division One and in the process creating a new professional approach at the club.
 Discipline at the club was of a very good standard and major improvements have been made under the management of Nana Baah.

 In 2014–15 Caerau won the Welsh League Division One title and were runners up in the league cup losing to Taff's Well A.F.C. at Jenner Park.